ChristyLau/Dyno4VS/README.md

 TODO:
 - time sequence of points: to help decide if there are 2 clusters or just due to flexation
-- visualization for 4D data: noirse ain grey
+- visualization for 4D data: noise are grey